-From that point, I was able to see the impressions of footprints between body and the “staircase” that led up to Heron House.
+From that vantage point, I was able to see the impressions of footprints between the body and the “staircase” that led up to Heron House.
 They were the only footprints that I could see.

 It was interesting to watch Rhonda examine the body.
 It was the first time I’d really had the opportunity to watch her in that process, and she seemed to know what she was doing.
 She could be pretty breezy when talking about death, at least with me (“So, you’ve got a body?”), but she was very serious about her actual work.
 There were no jokes now.